Discover Muskoka: A Summer Escape Only Two Hours From Toronto

 Quaint Communities Around Every Bend:

-- Muskoka Steamships sail on the Wenonah II on Lake Muskoka
+- Muskoka Steamships sail on the Wenonah II or Wanda III on Lake Muskoka.
+Lunch and high tea cruises available.

-- Muskoka Cruises enjoy the fall colours as you cruise down the Muskoka River or on Lake Rosseau
+- Muskoka Cruises enjoy the lake as you cruise down the Muskoka River or on Lake Rosseau

 - SS Bigwin view the spectacular colours as you travel around Lake of Bays